corbindavenport/wikipedia-search/README.md

 __Wikipedia is a trademark of the Wikimedia Foundation.__

 ---------------------------------------------------------
+__New in Wikipedia Search 8.0:__
+* Updated settings page with auto-save.
+* Added support for settings shortcut to Opera.
+* Added support for the Urdu, Phasa Thai, and Min Nan Wikipedias.
+* Cleaned up code.

 __New in Wikipedia Search 7.0.2:__
 * Added warning when using Wikipedia Search over HTTP connection.